marcosrego-web/mr-utils/readme.txt

 == Changelog ==

 = 0.1.5 =
+* Added spacing options to remove or add Gaps.
+* Toolkit: Different scroll behaviour when using scroll navigation (arrows).
 * Toolkit: Change the utility classes from Other to Appearance.
 * Toolkit: If no colors are set for offcanvas background/text/toogle fallback to default background and text colors.